 In 1990 the State Archives established a Records Management Branch, (now called State Information Management Services), to enable it to engage more actively in records management matters at both State and Local Government level.
 To better reflect its ongoing commitment to providing recordkeeping and archival services to government agencies and the public, the State Archives was renamed the Public Records Office in 1995.
 Responsibility for private archives was transferred to the Battye Library in 1996.

 In April 1999 the Minister for the Arts officially christened the Office with its current name.
 This coincided with the Office's move to the ground floor of the Alexander Library Building.

-The passing of the State Records Act in November 2000 and the subsequent establishment of the State Records Commission has begun a new chapter in the history of the State Records Office.
-The most notable development to date being the achievement of independence from LISWA, with the State Records Office attaining status as an independent agency operating within the sphere of the Department of Culture and the Arts (DCA).
+The passing of the State Records Act in November 2000 and the subsequent establishment of the State Records Commission began a new chapter in the history of the State Records Office.
+The Act formalised the office's independence from the Library and Information Service of WA, with the State Records Office being a government agency operating within the sphere of the Department of Culture and the Arts (DCA).
 DCA became part of the broader Department of Local Government, Sport and Cultural Industries in July 2017.

 For a more detailed history of the development of the State Records Office of Western Australia the following sources located in the State Library of WA (formerly J.S.
 Battye Library) are recommended:

 Towards a State Archive in Western Australia, 1903-1945 / by Michael Nind

 Published in Early Days (Vol. 11, Pt.
 3) in 1997 this article provides a concise account of the developments that led to the appointment of Mollie Lukis in 1945 as the State's first Archivist.